Device Troubleshooting FAQs

 For more details on these early upgrade options, or to find out your exact upgrade date, contact Customer Care at 800-236-0055 or 611 from a Cellcom phone.

 Cellcom does not have any restrictions on using your smartphone as a mobile hotspot or tethering.
-Once the smartphone reaches 22GB per line per month, speeds will be slowed.
+Data speeds will be slowed when the line reaches it high speed data allotment.